ignite/network/readme.md

 ## Launching chains with Ignite CLI

-Please read our [guides](https://docs.ignite.com/network/introduction) for using `spn` with Ignite CLI.
+Please read our [guides](https://docs.ignite.com/network/introduction) for using `network` with Ignite CLI.

 ## Learn more